nedbat/coveragepy/doc/index.rst

     * PyPy2 5.6 and PyPy3 5.5.

-    * Jython 2.7.1 beta, though only for running code, not reporting.
+    * Jython 2.7.1, though only for running code, not reporting.

     **This is a pre-release build.
 The usual warnings about possible bugs apply.** The latest stable version is coverage.py 4.2, `described here`_.